OPALX-project/OPALX-project.github.io/For Developers/CodingStyle.md

 -   Otherwise print an error message and return with an error code.
 Do
     ***not*** proceed!
 -   Use asserts to handle pre/pst condition errors
--   Use exceptions to handle runtime conditions/erros
+-   Use exceptions to handle runtime conditions/errors

-:TODO: be more elaborated.
+[comment]: # (TODO: be more elaborated.)

 * * * * *